mantil-io/docs/commands/mantil_new.md

 Create a new Mantil project

-This command will initialize a new Mantil project from the source provided with the --from option.
+Creates a new Mantil project from the source provided with the --from option.
 The source can either be an existing git repository or one of the predefined templates: ping    - https://github.com/mantil-io/template-ping excuses - https://github.com/mantil-io/template-excuses